English Springer Spaniel

 When you think about the Spaniel breeds, perhaps no better breed comes to mind than that of the English Springer Spaniel.
 This is a classic hunting dog that is related closely to the English Cocker Spaniel and is not only a favorite at dog shows but around homes across the world.
 As a friendly, loyal breed that is known for obedience and a general friendliness toward strangers, the English Springer Spaniel can make an ideal pet for both you and your family.
 But it takes much more than that to make a great companion: does the English Springer Spaniel really have those intangible qualities?

 We think you’ll find that they do.
 As a classic hunting and retrieval dog in the “gun dog” group, the English Springer Spaniel is versatile enough to be friendly around the home and obedient enough to make a great outdoor dog.
-Whether the English Springer Spaniel is the right breed for you and your family remains to be seen, but you’ll find that in terms of temperament and loyalty, the English Springer Spaniel can be very difficult to beat.
+Whether the English Springer Spaniel is the right breed for you and your family remains to be seen, but you’ll find that in terms of temperament and loyalty, the English Springer can be difficult to beat.

 A friendly, loyal breed that is known for obedience and a general friendliness toward strangers.

-You don’t earn a name like the English Springer Spaniel unless you’ve got some good roots in jolly old England, and you’ll find that the history of the English Springer Spaniel is closely intertwined with other similar English dog breeds.
+You don’t earn a name like the English Springer Spaniel unless you’ve got some good roots in jolly old England, and you’ll find that the history of the English Springer is closely intertwined with other similar English dog breeds.
 While the Spaniel itself has been around for several hundred years, the diversification and classification of the different Spaniel breeds has taken a bit longer.
 During the 1800s, when many dog breeds were both being developed and classified, the Spaniel breeds began splitting up as well.
 It wasn’t unusual for these Spaniels to take on the name of the place they were developed.

-By around 1910, the English Springer Spaniel had finally reached a level meriting a classification of its own in the United States and the breed was soon born.
+By around 1910, the English Springer had finally reached a level meriting a classification of its own in the United States and the breed was soon born.
 But in England, this breed was already well-known, as the classification had endured since 1902.
 Today, we associate this excited breed as a classic of the Spaniel class, but in truth the English Springer Spaniel is a refreshing update of a classic breed.

 Like many Spaniels, the English Springer Spaniel shares its ancestry with a number of familiar breeds like the Cocker Spaniel.
 Since the Spaniel breeds tend to be well-intertwined in terms of their heritage over the years – thanks primarily to the new classification of many breeds over just the past few hundred years or so – the English Springer Spaniel doesn’t vary a lot from the classic breeds in the world of Spaniels.
 Other Spaniels like the Norfolk Springer Spaniels play a big role in the pedigree of the English Springer Spaniel and should be considered direct ancestors to the English Springer Spaniel we know today.